ruiruihuangannie/Liftoff/README.md

 ```
 Protein-Coding Genes:
---prot_prioritize   heuristics that prioritizes protein-coding genes during lift-over.
+--no_prot_prior     disable heuristics that prioritizes protein-coding genes during lift-over.
-                    [default=True]
+                    [default=False]
 --prot_S FLOAT      protein S-Score.
-When --prot-prioritize is True, the -s score for
+When --prot_prioritize is True, the -s score for
                     lifting over proteins. [default=0.9]
 --fix_orfs          fix open-reading-frames of CDSes.
 Similar to --polish and could
                     be used with --polish but with more stringent checks and fixes for